 A credit note may be created with a lower amount as your invoice and indicate a partial refund

 You can add a payment or a partial payment

 It has the same numbering as your invoices because a credit note is more or less just an invoice with a negative amount

 It influences your company balance and statistics and appears on statements

 Regular and online shops that handle orders from their clients can use the Purchase orders to track the incoming orders.
 Once your client places an order, you can create an order and change its status, payment type or delivery type accordingly.
 You can later turn the order to a proforma invoice or final invoice.

 Important when shipping goods - a delivery note.
 You can create one from nearly all other documents.

-- You can create a delivery note from other documents however it's not possible the other way round because the DN lacks necessary figures (like prices and tax).
-We suggest to use purchase orders from which you can create both delivery notes and invoices.
+You can create a delivery note from other documents; however, it's not possible the other way round because the DN lacks essential figures (like prices and tax).
+We suggest using purchase orders to create both delivery notes and invoices.

 In some countries, it is required to state "Tax invoice" on your invoices if your company is VAT registered.
 Once you select "Invoices with VAT" in your business settings, you will find "Tax invoice" on your invoice.
 This feature is automatically turned on for US, UK, Canada, Ireland, Australia, South Africa and New Zealand.